-Water-lovers don’t have to leave town to find some high-quality H2O activities.
-The Red River, which often gets overlooked, provides plenty of water-based fun, from fishing and boating to the theme of this post: canoeing and kayaking.
+Grab your paddles, pop on your life jackets, and explore Fargo from the water!
+The Red River of the north provides plenty of water-based fun, from fishing and boating to the theme of this post: canoeing and kayaking.
 Below are all the details on getting on the water in Fargo.

 Rent a kayak or canoe